Loudspeaker measurement: Room measurements

 At low frequencies, most rooms have resonances at a series of frequencies where a room dimension corresponds to a multiple of half wavelengths.
 Sound travels at about 1100 ft/s, so a room 20 ft long will have resonances from 27.5 Hz upwards.
 These resonant modes cause large peaks and dips in the sound level of a constant signal as the frequency of that signal varies from low to high.

-Additionally, reflections, dispersion, absorption, etc. all strongly alter the perceived sound, though this is not necessarily consciously noticeable for either music or speech, at frequencies above those dominated by room modes.
+Additionally, reflections, dispersion, absorption, etc., all strongly alter the perceived sound, though this is not necessarily consciously noticeable for either music or speech, at frequencies above those dominated by room modes.
 These alterations depend on speaker locations with respect to reflecting, dispersing, or absorbing surfaces (including changes in speaker orientation) and on the listening position.
 In unfortunate situations, a slight movement of any of these, or of the listener, can cause considerable differences.
 Complex effects, such as stereo (or multiple channel) aural integration into a unified perceived "sound stage" can be lost easily.

 There is limited understanding of how the ear and brain process sound to produce such perceptions, and so no measurement, or combination of measurements, can assure successful perceptions of, for instance, the "sound stage" effect.
-Thus, there is no assured procedure that will maximize speaker performance in any listening space (with the exception of the sonically unpleasant anechoic chamber).
+Thus, there is no assured procedure that will maximise speaker performance in any listening space (with the exception of the sonically unpleasant anechoic chamber).
 Some parameters, such as reverberation time (in any case, really applicable only to larger volumes), and overall room "frequency response" can be somewhat adjusted by addition or subtraction of reflecting, diffusing, or absorbing elements, but, though this can be remarkably effective (with the right additions or subtractions and placements), it remains something of an art and a matter of experience.
 In some cases, no such combination of modifications has been found to be very successful.